kopek-org/niagara-lang/docs/formalisation_contexts.md

 ## Backward inference

-In backward inference we are gonna assign upper bound to each variables type with the following guarantees:
+In backward inference we are gonna assign upper bound to each variables type with the guarantee that all correct typings are less than this upper bound and the bound itself is a correct typing.

-- When giving types to the entries, if all these types are less than their respective entry's upper bound, then there exists a correct typing of the whole graph.
-- For a correct typing of all individual operations, then if all types are below the bound, the typing is also correct for the graph as a whole.

 The proof is done by induction.